 Q. When will I receive my tax notice?

-A. Property tax and assessment notices were mailed on May 19, 2017.
-If you have not received your notice by mid-June, please contact the County Office at 780.663.3730.
+A. Property tax and assessment notices will be mailed on May 18, 2022.
+If you have not received your notice by mid-July, please contact the County Office at 780-663-3730.
 Failure to receive a notice will not exempt you from penalty if taxes are not paid by the deadline.

 Q. Is there a penalty for not paying my taxes on time?

-A. Property taxes are due upon receipt, but are penalty-free until October 31, 2017.
-Your property tax bill period is from January 1 to December 31, 2017.
-Property taxes for the current calendar year that remain unpaid are subject to the following penalties
+A. Your property tax bill period is from January 1 to December 31, 2022.
+Property taxes are due upon receipt, but are penalty-free until October 31, 2022.
+Property taxes for the current calendar year that remain unpaid after November 1 are subject to the following penalties:

-- Internet or telephone banking (Payee is Beaver County Taxes and Account Number is your 9 digit Roll number from your tax assessment)
+- Internet or telephone banking (Payee is Beaver County Taxes and Account Number is your 9 digit roll number from your assessment notice)

 - By mail (post-dated cheques are accepted)